BrainCircuitsBehaviorLab/village/_sources/system_operation/GUI.md.txt

 From this screen, tasks can be launched manually at any time.

 The active training protocol is displayed on the left side, along with a list of all available tasks.
-Clicking on the training protocol allows you to test its functionality (check the [Test a Training Protocol][TEST] section to know how).
+Clicking on the training protocol allows you to test its functionality (check the [Manual Task Execution][MANUAL] section to know how).
 When you click on a task, task information is displayed, along with an options menu that includes the following settings:

 - `Subject`: Clicking here opens a list of all available subjects, as well as the option “None.”
 Selecting “None” runs the task without saving any data.
 - `maximum_number_of_trials`: The task will automatically end once this number of trials is completed.
 - `maximum_duration`: The task will automatically end when this timer is reached.

 In addition to these settings, a list of all variables defined for this specific training protocol will appear.
-In the [Create a New Training Protocol][CREATE] section, we explain how to create a protocol and define its variables.
+In the [Protocol Creation][CREATE] section, we explain how to create a protocol and define its variables.

 The `RUN TASK` button starts the task.